make env-prepare

 env-prepare is exactly fix-workdir followed by

-The result is a correct .env, every time, with no chicken-and-egg: the
+The result is a correct .env, every time, with no chicken-and-egg problem.
+The

 template is committed to the repo, so creating the file never depends on the